-Doctors often overrate how well they speak a second languageOctober 27th, 2011 By Glenda Fauntleroy in Health /
+Doctors often overrate how well they speak a second languageOctober 27, 2011 By Glenda Fauntleroy in Medicine & Health / Health

 Communicating with patients who do not speak English is a challenge facing all health care providers.
 New research shows that even those physicians who say they are fluent in a second language may be overestimating their actual skills.

 In an effort to ensure equal care, the U.S. Department of Health and Human Services calls for health organizations to provide patients who have limited English proficiency (LEP) access to an interpreter or a bilingual staff person.
 But just how well does the health provider speak the second language?

 Part of the problem is that there are no standards for how bilingual staff are assessed, so its left to organizations to decide for themselves, said lead author Lisa Diamond, MD, of the Immigrant Health and Cancer Disparities Service at Memorial Sloan-Kettering Cancer Center in New York.

 Patients can search for a physician on the PAMF website by languages spoken, such as Spanish and Chinese.
 The old site categorized a doctors non-English proficiency as basic, medical/conversational or fluent.

 However, in 2009, PAMF instituted a new, adapted version of a scale known as the Interagency Language Roundtable (ILR), which has a long history of use by the U.S. government, private and academic organizations.
 The ILR rates proficiency in five levels with explanations of each: poor, fair, good, very good and excellent.